RRkundkar777/PPL-Lab/README.md

 built and destroyed.
 3. Use gdb to read assembly code for C program to find factorial of a number with recursion and demonstrate how parameters are passed using pass by value.
-4. Explain how pass by reference works, using assembly code generated using g++ -S on a C++ program.
+4. Inspect the Cfg dumps by creating trees using graphviz and viewing them.
 5. Write a program to develop a software to introduce animals to kids.
 Implement classes for animals like Dog, Cat, Elephant, Fish etc. With constructor destructor interfaces and variables with public or private access specifies.